tanimislam/howdy/docs/source/plex-music/plex_music_api.rst

 plexmusic.pygn module
 ------------------------

-This contains functionality used by the :py:class:`PlexMusic <plexmusic.plexmusic.PlexMusic>` higher level object interface to the Gracenote_ API.
+This contains functionality used by the :py:class:`PlexMusic <plexstuff.plexmusic.plexmusic.PlexMusic>` higher level object interface to the Gracenote_ API.

 .. automodule:: plexmusic.pygn
    :members: